Some people with COVID-19 may develop a rash. The type of rash varies from person to person. Certain rash types may suggest a more severe infection.

 Rash is one of the less common symptoms of COVID-19.
 It can take on many forms, including hives, macules, papules, or a toe rash.
 It’s unknown what exactly causes COVID-19 rashes to occur.

-You can also get a rash after being vaccinated for COVID-19.
-This can happen due to an allergic reaction or a delayed reaction at the injection site.
+You can also develop a rash after being vaccinated for COVID-19.
+This can happen due to an allergic or delayed reaction at the injection site.